Bicalutamide (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have liver disease or diabetes.
+- Tell your doctor if you have liver disease or diabetes.

 - This medicine may make you drowsy or sleepy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Possible Side Effects While Using This Medicine